Weird Gloop elections

 You may only vote once, regardless of how many accounts you have.

-Current and former Weird Gloop directors and contractors are also allowed to vote, as are election committee members and verified Jagex staff.
+Current and former Weird Gloop members and contractors are also allowed to vote, as are election committee members and verified Jagex staff.
 Banned users cannot vote.

 Candidates can nominate themselves either for a RuneScape Wiki position, or an Old School RuneScape Wiki position, depending on what their primary wiki is -- you can only nominate yourself for one or the other.
 Candidates should be evaluated based on their connection to the wiki they want to represent.